RE:CON 2023

 PRESENTED BY: Norman G DeLisle Jr

 There are an increasing number of digital tools available that people with lived experience of IDD, SMI, and SUD can use to support and expand their life skills and recovery.
 This presentation focuses on emotional self-regulation, executive function support, and personal safety apps and tools.
-Apps that focus on significant symptoms in IDD, SMI, and SUD will be reviewed, and participants will be linked to a curated and updated list of additional app and support possibilities. |
+Apps that focus on significant symptoms in IDD, SMI, and SUD will be reviewed, and participants will be linked to a curated and updated list of additional app and support possibilities.

-PRESENTED BY: Craig Saunders, Gary Holik, and Lisa Stanley
+PRESENTED BY: Craig Saunders, and Gary Holik

 Since the implementation of the Workforce Innovation and Opportunity Act (WIOA), some Vocational Rehabilitation (VR) agencies have struggled to serve business customers or recognize the subject matter expertise VR has to offer.
 We will answer the following questions; How can we build long term relationships with business?
 What services can be offered?
 What value these services have to both business and to our shared job seeking customers.

-Charting The Seas of Resource Navigation: A Glimpse into Collaborative Practices & Barrier Resolution |
+Charting The Seas of Resource Navigation: A Glimpse into Collaborative Practices & Barrier Resolution

 PRESENTED BY: Chris Smith, Deb Balk

 Have you ever worked with someone who was motivated to achieve a goal, but found it difficult to overcome barriers?
 Have you had someone ask you for help finding resources in their time of need?
 If you have every provided resources or knowledge to help empower someone, then you may be a Resource Navigator.
 This presentation aims to dive into the art and power of resource navigation, provide tools and strategies, as well as share experiences and successes.
 Members of the Goodwill of Greater Grand Rapids Resource Navigation Team will present and provide insight into the process of navigating the at times rough seas of finding resources of individuals in need.
 With collaboration amongst community partners, the path towards guiding people to the resources they need can make the journey much easier.
-Come join us to see how resource navigation is vital to the success of the people we serve and how you may be a Resource Navigator yourself! |
+Come join us to see how resource navigation is vital to the success of the people we serve and how you may be a Resource Navigator yourself!

-Diversity, Equity and Inclusion for People We Serve. |
+Diversity, Equity and Inclusion for People We Serve

 PRESENTED BY: Susan Salhaney, George Winn

 Disability inclusion ensures all individuals regardless of their abilities are able to participate in social, vocational and health promotion activities.
 While strides have been made in diversity, equity and inclusion for many populations, individuals with a disability are a population that have often not been represented in these efforts nor their voice included.
-Through understanding DEI principles, barriers to inclusion in community, vocational and health access and strategies to support and include individuals with disabilities in inclusion actions. |
+Through understanding DEI principles, barriers to inclusion in community, vocational and health access and strategies to support and include individuals with disabilities in inclusion actions.

 Diving Into Intersectionality to Ensure Best Practices and Fostering an Inclusive Work Environment

-PRESENTED BY: Carrie Branch and Rene Dell
+PRESENTED BY: Carie Branch and Rene Dell

 We are going to take a deep dive to explore intersectionality in the workplace.
 This session will include a hands on approach to really digging into the topic of DEI in the work place.
 This will include a period of guided self-reflection, action steps to walk away from the presentation with, a review of policy changes that can help to foster a more inclusive environment and will end with resources and next steps.

-Empowering DSP’s in a Positive Working Environment |
+Empowering Direct Service Professionals in a Positive Working Environment

-PRESENTED BY: Menachem Hojda LMSW
+PRESENTED BY: Menachem Hojda LMSW, Lana Leek, and Amber Sage

-A diverse panel of DSP’s from across the workforce will discuss their experiences and views regarding empowering workplaces. |
+A diverse panel of DSP’s from across the workforce will discuss their experiences and views regarding empowering workplaces.

-Empowering the Community: Generative AI’s Role in Advancing Inclusion and Opportunities |
+Empowering the Community: Generative Artificial Intelligence’s Role in Advancing Inclusion and Opportunities

 PRESENTED BY: Scott Caesar